 ‘Never,’ he said, his tone serious, but I could feel his grin against my cheek as I let go my other arm, unclamped my legs, and dropped the twenty metres down to the street.
 I flexed my knees on impact, confident my Guide’s strength would protect me from injury.

 Less than a year before, when our desert training facility had been attacked by a crazy man named Flak, who also happened to be Raven’s brother, Ben had lost control of his Guide, Ta’xet, and I’d been hit by a flying sabre.
-It turns out Tiwaz is susceptible to silver and it was touch and go as to whether I’d survive.
+It turned out Tiwaz is susceptible to silver and it was touch and go as to whether I would survive.
 But as I lay dying, my friend Kai battled to save me, literally with her hands inside my chest, holding Tiwaz inside my body.
 She knew, in her heart of hearts, that if she could keep my Guide inside me, I had a chance.
-And she was right because Tiwaz isn’t a quitter, and neither am I.
+And she was right, because Tiwaz isn’t a quitter, and neither am I.

 ‘I’m off!’
 I shouted up at Christian.
 ‘Try not to do too much damage while I’m gone.’
-And with that, I was off and running towards my jeep, heading for Zack and the Settler army.
+And with that, I was running towards my jeep, heading for Zack and the Settler army.

 ‘’Bout time!
 I’m pinned down, but Adi and Mishka are on the move!’
 Zack yelled across at me, pulling a scared civilian back under his shield just before a bullet ricocheted off the pavement.
-‘There’s a sniper up there!’ he gestured towards the roof, as if it wasn’t obvious from the muzzle flashes and loud boom every time he let off a round.
-‘He’s alternating between firing on us and a group of those moron militiamen.
+‘There’s a sniper up there!’
+He gestured towards the roof, as if it wasn’t obvious from the muzzle flashes and loud boom every time he let off a round.
+‘He’s alternating between firing on us and a group of those moron militia.
 Clever enough to be armed to the eyeballs, but stupid enough to get themselves pinned down in the middle of a firefight.’

 ‘So what do you need me for?’
 I asked, grinning, knowing it would piss Zack off.
 He was fun to bug.

 And it did.
 ‘Now’s not the time for your jokes, Lexy,’ he growled, shifting in and out of his bear form, scaring the shit out of the civilians.
 Oops.
-“Neutralize the sniper, then I can get to the brave and stupid civilian militia, and we can all get the hell out of here.’
+‘Neutralize the sniper, then I can get to the brave and stupid civilian militia, and we can all get the hell out of here.’

 I nodded, scanned the building for a way up and paused.
 ‘Wait, where’d Kai go?
 And where the hell did the military get to?’
 I asked.

-I zig-zagged between shrubs and benches, heading for the main entrance.
+I zigzagged between shrubs and benches, heading for the main entrance.
 Zack gave me cover by flinging more of his balls of shield plasma, blowing out windows and sending showers of glass raining down on the street below.

-‘You’re fine,’ came his unapologetic reply, which I decided to ignore as I sprinted the last few meters and dashed through the door and into the silent building.
+‘You’re fine,’ came his unapologetic reply, which I decided to ignore as I sprinted the last few meters and dashed through the door into the silent building.

 As I dove through the door, charging forward to crouch behind the security desk, I had a feeling of déjà vu thrill through my body.
 In the years since I’d been claimed, I’d been through hell.
 My bond with Christian and my Tribe helped get me through everything, but more than anything it was Tiwaz who saved me.
 But Tiwaz was a warrior goddess, which came with its own set of issues.
 Too much peace made her antsy, which in turn made me antsy.
 So it was in moments like these, heading into battle, that everything inside me came together in union.

 I slapped my human palm over the call button.
 Two of the elevator car doors opened in unison, and I leaned inside the first to press a bunch of random buttons, sending it off on a slow journey up the building.
-Then I did the same with the second elevator before heading for the emergency staircase, snatching open the fire door and beginning the long hundred metre climb to the rooftop.
+Then I did the same with the second elevator before heading for the emergency staircase, snatching open the fire door and beginning the long hundred-metre climb to the rooftop.

 With any luck, the sniper wouldn’t know about my powers, would think I was just another Settler who’d sided with the humans.
 That would give me the element of surprise, I thought as I passed the halfway point of the staircase.

-I ran fast, and my mind flew faster; planning, strategizing.
+I ran fast, and my mind flew faster, planning, strategizing.

 I’d have said time slowed down, but Adi wasn’t here, and anyway, he aged so damned much when he used that particular power that we’d made him swear not to use it.

-Tiwaz had saved those people, but now she and I had to save ourselves from the irate Settler in front of them.
+Tiwaz had saved those people, but now she and I had to save ourselves from the irate Settler in front of us.
 I pirouetted, spinning round and round until I was ten feet from the man.

-‘You’re one of us!’ he said, and I only had a second to study the fanatical fire in his ruby eyes, before he took three gigantic strides towards me and pulled a long, curved dagger from a sheath on his belt.
-He swung his arm from right to left, aiming for my gut, and if I’d been the praying type I’d have prayed that the blade heading my way wasn’t silver.
+‘You’re one of us!’ he said, and I only had a second to study the fanatical fire in his ruby eyes before he took three gigantic strides towards me and pulled a long, curved dagger from a sheath on his belt.
+He swung his arm from right to left, aiming for my gut, and if I’d been the praying type, I’d have prayed that the blade heading my way wasn’t silver.
 Been there, done that, bought the t-shirt, I thought, as I ducked down, flung out my leg and swept it under the Settler’s feet.